-The ACVP Phase I Certifying Examination Candidate Handbook is a resource for trainees, sponsors, mentors, and training programs interested in ACVP board certification.
-There is a separate Candidate Handbook for the Phase II Certifying Examination.
-However, general information relevant to both the Phase I and Phase II Certifying Examinations is included in this Handbook.
-Both Candidate Handbooks should be consulted by new trainees at the beginning of a training program, whenever changes in training are considered, during training to ensure that eligibility requirements are being met, and again near the end of training to prepare to apply, prepare, and sit for the ACVP Certifying Examination.
-Candidate Handbooks for the Certifying Examination will be updated as requirements or examination details change, and the examination section of the ACVP website should always be referenced for the most current version of the Candidate Handbooks and other important examination information.
+The ACVP Certifying Examinations Candidate Handbook is a resource for trainees, sponsors, mentors, and training programs interested in ACVP board certification.
+Information relevant to both the Phase I and Phase II Certifying Examinations is included in this Handbook.
+The Handbook should be consulted by new trainees at the beginning of a training program, whenever changes in training are considered, during training to ensure that eligibility requirements are being met, and again near the end of training to prepare, apply, and sit for the ACVP Certifying Examination.
+The Handbook for the Certifying Examinations will be updated as requirements or examination details change, and the examination section of the ACVP website should always be referenced for the most current version of the Candidate Handbook, reading lists, and other important examination information.